Acidknight/CLI_D-D_Class_Creator/README.md

 This API is designed to show a list and details of Maybelline makeup products.

-This API requires the installation of the JSON, pry, and net/http gems to run.
+This API requires the installation of the JSON, pry, and net/http(or net-http) gems to run.

 This project is licensed under the MIT License - see the license.md file for more details.